jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 user interface, an URI to use as the RDF type, and one or more properties contained in the `propertyTemplate` list.
 Sinopia, following the BFE's example, only displays one top-level Resource Template at a time in the editor user interface.
-A source of confusion early on in the project arose when analyzing the Library of Congress set of Profiles because the id of a profile was often duplicated as one of the ids of the contained Resource Templates.
+A source of confusion early on in the project arose when analyzing the Library of Congress set of Profiles as the id of a profile was often duplicated as one of the ids of the contained Resource Templates.
 This was fixed in later iterations of these Library of Congress Profiles.